Topical Talk FAQs

 How do schools use Topical Talk?

 Topical Talk is versatile.
-Some schools embed it within literacy while others choose to use the programme to hit multiple assessment objectives in personal development or Citizenship lessons.
+Some schools embed it within literacy or English lessons while others choose to use the resources to hit multiple assessment objectives in personal development, PSHE (personal, social, health education) or Citizenship lessons.
 Alternatively, you could use Topical Talk during form or registration time, or run it as an extra-curricular club.

 Want to know more?
 Hear from teachers across the globe on their experience of Topical Talk and Topical Talk Festival.